christianishimwe/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

-10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.
+10. Continuously re-evaluate your scraping program against applicable laws and ethical